Burning Man 2024

 “The Ogoh Ogoh embodies the essence of karmic belief, serving as a tangible reminder of the power of compassion and empathy.
 It symbolizes the inner struggles faced when confronted with doing what’s right, even when it seems daunting.
 Amidst life’s chaos, it serves as a beacon of light, urging the embrace of both light and shadows.
 The Ogoh Ogoh, rooted in Balinese tradition, takes on a sacred role in cleansing the soul of negativity.
 It’s a profound reminder that by doing good deeds and embracing self-awareness, one can navigate life’s complexities with curiosity and grace.

-“Program for Pleasure" by Marjan Torabi
+“Program for Pleasure"

-“Shakti" by Perry Katz
+“Shakti" by Perry Outallnight

 The Shakti Chakra Shrine is a puzzle of healing sounds that can be unlocked by several participants working together with the 7 pyramid-headed figures placed in an arc around a central altar.

-“SLOW" Circular Design MA students of Estonian Academy of Art, Ravens Landing, V2GI
+“SLOW x RAVENS TEMPLE" Circular Design MA students of Estonian Academy of Art, Ravens Landing, V2GI

 When we are in a hurry, we tend to make poor decisions for ourselves, for nature.